Cyber 9/12 Strategy Challenge in Austin, Texas

 This past weekend, 3 Duke Cyber Policy teams flew to Austin, Texas to compete in the Atlantic Council’s Cyber 9/12 Strategy Challenge, hosted by UT Austin Strauss Center.

 In December, we recieved an intelligence packet containing evidence of two seemingly separate cyber incidents, impacting US critical infrastructures.
-Over the next month or so, my team, Devil’s Data Decryptors, dove into the case and prepared both a 2-page and 1-page brief outlining the situation and our crisis response recommendations for the US government.
+Over the next month or so, my team, Devil’s Data Decryptors, dove into the case and prepared briefs outlining the situation and our crisis response recommendations for the US government.

-On Saturday, we presented our 1-pager to a panel of judges (the “National Security Council”– although one of our judges was actually on the NSC), and defended our choices through rigorous Q&A from cyber and policy experts.
+On Saturday, we presented our 1-pager to a panel of judges (a mock “National Security Council”– although one of our judges had actually served on the real NSC), and defended our choices through rigorous Q&A from cyber and policy experts.

 That afternoon, we found out that we had made it to the semi-final round!
-The next intelligence packet dropped at 8PM that night, however, something more important was at 5:30CST: the Duke-UNC game.
+Before the next intelligence packet dropped at 8PM that night, there was a critical event at 5:30PM: the Duke-UNC game.
 All three Duke teams came over to my team’s hotel room and we watched the game over brisket and tacos.

-Shortly after 8PM, we tackled the second intelligence packet, reshaping our 1-page brief.
-At around 4:30AM, we hit the hay for a nap.
-We woke up 3.5 hours later, and prepared for our semi-final presentation.
+Shortly after 8PM (and a Duke win), we tackled the second intelligence packet, reshaping our 1-page brief.
+We crashed for a nap at 4:30AM, and woke up at 8AM to prepare for our semi-final presentation.

 Las Vegas, see you in August!
-Thank you, Atlantic Council and the Strauss Center, for this incredible opportunity.
+Thank you, Atlantic Council, Cyber 9/12, and the Strauss Center, for this incredible opportunity.

 Enjoy Reading This Article?